vorticity/arsenalsuite/cpp/lib/PyQt4/doc/sphinx/designer.rst

   the ``QDesignerCustomWidgetInterface`` class.
 (If the plugin exposes more than one custom widget then it must conform to the interface defined by the ``QDesignerCustomWidgetCollectionInterface`` class.)
 In addition the plugin class must sub-class ``QObject`` as well as the interface class.
-PyQt does not allow Python classes to be sub-classed from more than one Qt class.
+PyQt4 does not allow Python classes to be sub-classed from more than one Qt class.

 - Designer can only connect Qt signals and slots.
 It has no understanding of